manzar96/fashion_mnist_assing/README.md

 <h3>Project Structure-Training-Evaluation:</h3>
 <h4>Structure:</h4>
-The **experiments** folder contains the main python scripts for each task of the assignment.
+The <b>experiments</b> folder contains the main python scripts for each task of the assignment.
-The **src** folder contains all the classes used in the main scripts.
+The <b>src</b> folder contains all the classes used in the main scripts.
 <h4>Training:</h4>
-You can run any of the python scripts contained on the **experiments** folder or to create yours.
+You can run any of the python scripts contained on the <b>experiments</b> folder or to create yours.
 For example, if you want to run the first task of the assignment run:

 > export PYTHONPATH=./

 > python experiments/task1.py